thomasebsmith/recipes/README.md

 **Recipes** is a recipe book website.
 It is written in Rust, and it uses SQLite (via SQLx) and Axum internally.

-It is designed for good performance in limited-resource deployments, such as on Raspberry Pis.
+It is designed to have good performance in limited-resource deployments, such as on Raspberry Pis.

 It was originally created by Thomas Smith.